NiklasJonsson/gfx/notes.md

 # Notes

+A collection of notes collected during debugging, design of features etc. They are mainly useful to me to dump my thoughts so that if I switch computers or take a longer break from this, I can get back on track faster.
+The notes at the bottom are the most recent.

 ## Debugging the blocky directional shadows

 **Issue**: The directional shadow maps produce blocky shadows for small objects.
 This is especially visible when the